Dr. Stacey Griner

 Teaching Areas & Public Health Interests:

 In my role as Director of the Public Health Leadership and the Maternal and Child Health MPH programs, I mentor and advise students to become public health experts by meeting their academic and career goals.
 I teach courses in the MPH Maternal and Child Health program, including Introduction to Maternal and Child Health and Human Sexuality and Reproductive Health.
 I also teach one of the MPH core courses: Theoretical Foundations of Individual and Community Health.
+I have also developed curriculum and activities designed to improve the cultural competence of students in maternal and child health.
 Through my past experiences teaching courses in health behavior, sexual and reproductive health, women’s health, and community health, I have developed a strong dedication to teaching in both in-class and through online settings.
 My teaching draws from the social determinants of health and the ecological perspective to encourage students to examine health inequities and their ultimate causes from multiple levels.
 In my courses, I facilitate critical thinking by engaging students in group discussions and practical application, particularly related to health policy and advocacy.

-I recognize student mentorship and the development of interpersonal relationships as a critical component of teaching.
+I recognize mentorship and the development of interpersonal relationships as a critical component of my academic career.
 I have mentored students in their training to become clinicians, researchers, and public health experts by focusing on professional development and their academic and research goals.
-My mentoring and teaching approaches focus on transparency, intentionality, respect, equity, and empathy.
-In my collaborations, my primary goal is to encourage personal and professional growth, well-being and success, and I actively strive to promote each student’s individual potential in alignment with their values.
+My mentoring approach focuses on leading with transparency, intentionality, respect, equity, and empathy.
+In my collaborations with students, my primary goal is to encourage personal and professional growth, well-being, and success, and I actively strive to promote each student’s individual potential in alignment with their values.

 Professional Activities & Awards:

 I received the 2022 American Sexually Transmitted Disease Association (ASTDA) Young Investigator Award.
-I’m a member of the American Public Health Association and serve as a Section Councilor for the Sexual and Reproductive Health Section.
-I’m also a member of ASTDA, the American College Health Association, the National Coalition for STD Directors, the American Academy of Health Behavior, AcademyHealth, and the Association of Teachers of Maternal and Child Health.
+I’m a member of the American Public Health Association and serve as a Governing Councilor for the Sexual and Reproductive Health Section.
+I’m also a member of the American Sexually Transmitted Diseases Association, the International Union Against Sexually Transmitted Infections, the American College Health Association, the National Coalition for STD Directors, the American Academy of Health Behavior, AcademyHealth, and the Association of Teachers of Maternal and Child Health.
+I’m on the Editorial Board for Sexually Transmitted Diseases and an ad hoc reviewer for Women’s Health Issues, the American Journal of Sexuality Education, Journal of American College Health, Family and Community Health, Journal of Interpersonal Violence, American Journal of Health Behavior, Journal of Cancer Education, and the Journal of Public Health Dentistry.
 In the local community, I serve as Treasurer for the Tarrant County Health Equity Alliance.
-I’m a manuscript reviewer for Sexually Transmitted Diseases, Women’s Health Issues, the American Journal of Sexuality Education, Journal of American College Health, Family and Community Health, Journal of Interpersonal Violence, American Journal of Health Behavior, Journal of Cancer Education, and the Journal of Public Health Dentistry.

 Scholarly Interests:

-I also utilize my clinical experience in dental hygiene to explore access to oral health care among vulnerable populations, oral manifestations of STIs, prenatal oral health, and the relationship between HPV and oral cancers.
-My primary line of oral health research focuses on the dissemination and implementation of HPV-related cancer prevention guidelines and HPV vaccination into the dental setting.
-My recent work focuses on increasing HPV vaccination rates through interprofessional partnerships with dental hygienists, and assessing the relationship between dental health professional shortage areas and oropharyngeal cancer diagnoses.
+I also utilize my clinical experience in dental hygiene to explore the relationship between HPV and oral cancers and the oral manifestations of other STIs.
+My primary line of oral health research focuses on the dissemination and implementation of HPV-related cancer prevention guidelines and provision of the HPV vaccination in the dental settings.
+My recent work focuses on increasing HPV vaccination rates through interprofessional partnerships with dental hygienists and includes community-based events to improve access to oral healthcare and reduce HPV vaccine disparities.

 Link to Dr. Griner’s Curriculum Vitae: